bm-vs/typescript-domain/README.md

 # typescript-domain

+**This had a very specific use case in a project.
+Zod might be a better alternative for basically every other use case.**

 Parsing and validation of JSON, or Javascript objects literals, into classes.

 Aims at creating consistency for types both at compile time and runtime.